joyent/containersummit-workshop/slides/README.md

 * Start serializer with env variables to talk to influx
 * Send serializer data and verify in influx dashboard
-* ... stopping slides until challenge 11 ....
+* ... stopping slides until challenge 11, refer to each README ....

 ### Challenge 11

-once ready to learn about Consul and ContainerPilot, open the next slide
+* When ready to learn about Consul and ContainerPilot, open the next slide

 ### Consul

 * Service catalog/registry
-* Nice API and works well with ContainerPilot
+* Simple API and works well with ContainerPilot